vishnu-port-993/data-analytics-portfolio/Bellabeat_case_study/Approach.md

 3. **NHIS Data Filtering**: The NHIS dataset was extensive and initially included variables beyond the scope of this analysis.
 To streamline it, we filtered the data to retain only fields relevant to physical activity, sleep, and compliance with health guidelines.
 This filtering process resulted in a more targeted dataset, stored as *"nhis_2016_data_cleaned.csv"*

-# 2. Process Phase: Data Validation, Cleaning, and Preparation
+# 3. PROCESS PHASE: Data Validation, Cleaning, and Preparation
 The PROCESS phase in this project involved validating, cleaning, and structuring the selected datasets to ensure accurate, high-quality analysis.
 This phase is critical because clean, validated data forms the foundation of reliable insights and sound decision-making.
 Given the scope of this capstone project, the process phase is conducted with careful attention to Data Validation, Data Cleaning and Data Transformation.

 ## Data Cleaning Overview: